gkdey17cse/Ratatouillegen/Backend/Readme.md

 Routing: Handled directly by the Main Server.

-Data Source: The main server reads from total2.csv, which contains structured ingredient information categorized by region.
+Data Source: The main server reads from total2.csv, which contains ingredient information categorized by region.

            +--------------------+